Blogger Who Called Melania Trump An ‘Escort’ Admits He Has No Factual Basis

 Charles Harder, the attorney handling Trump’s defamation lawsuit against the publication that maligned her name, says that the First Lady does not intend to use her position for personal gain.

-Speaking to Guardian, the California attorney claims that Trump’s team re-filed the $150 million lawsuit against the company behind the Daily Mail not because the First Lady wants to make a profit.
+Speaking to the Guardian, the California attorney claims that Trump’s team re-filed the $150 million lawsuit against the company behind the Daily Mail not because the First Lady wants to make a profit.
 “The First Lady has no intention of using her position for profit and will not do so.
 It is not a possibility.
 Any statements to the contrary are being misinterpreted,” he said.

 Harder argued that that an article published by the Mail Media Inc. claiming that Trump used to work as an escort affected not only her “multimillion-dollar business relationships,” but also her fitness to assume the duties of a First Lady.
 Furthermore, she reportedly underwent “significant humiliation in the community and emotional distress.”